chrisweb/rehype-github-alerts/README.md

 ## examples

-I created [an issue on github](https://github.com/chrisweb/rehype-github-alerts/issues/1) to check how github is rendering alerts
+I created [an issue on github](https://github.com/chrisweb/rehype-github-alerts/issues/1) to check how github is rendering alerts, or look at [another test page](https://github.com/dipree/markdown-highlight-test) for github alerts by the author of the github implementation himself

 ### rehype example